ejonokuchi/.config/zsh/README.md

 ### XDG config directory

 Uses `.zshenv` to set the `XDG_CONFIG_HOME` to `~/.config`.

 This keeps the home directory uncluttered.

-Keep this in mind when installing new software.
-Because it's platform-specific, applications often default to using the home directory.
+Keep a mental note, since many applications often default to using the home directory.

 ### Startup files